decawas/cursle/README.md

 --daily - gives you the same word as on New York Times, based on GMT only<br />
 --tries [int] - set the number of attempts you can make<br />
 --gamecode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend<br / >
---unfiltered - sets the word list to a much longer list of words, this list is unfiltered unlike so you might not have heard of the word you get __argument can not be used with --daily and --daily will take priority__
+--lang - lets you enter a language code to use a language other than english, based on ISO-639 language codes.  __this argument can not be used with --daily and --daily will take priority__

+## Current languages:

+- en (English)
+- enu (English but unfiltered word list)
+- es (Spanish)
+- de (German)
+- it (Italian)
+- sv (Swedish)

-## Credits
+## Credits:

+Unfiltered English words list comes from: https://github.com/dwyl/english-words<br />
+Italian words list comes from: https://parolle.it/<br />
+German words list comes from: https://woertchen.sofacoach.de/<br />
+Spanish words list comes from: https://wordle-es.xavier.cc/<br />
-unfiltered word list comes from: https://github.com/dwyl/english-words
+Swedish words list comes from: https://github.com/martinlindhe/wordlist_swedish<br />

+## --daily might be out of sync

+Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, I have been doing my best to make a commit each time that New York Times skips a word but if I havent adjusted for a skip then you should edit cursle.py and increment the integer at the end of line 115